the-human-colossus-foundation/oca-spec/docs/specification/overlayfile.md

 ### Supported Element Types

-Each overlay definition MUST consist of at least one element that describe its internal structure.
-An element defines what kind of data is expected, what types of values they accept and in case of `OBJECT` which keys are valid.
+Each overlay definition MUST consist of at least one element describing its internal structure.
+An element defines the type of data expected and the types of values accepted.
+In the case of `OBJECT`, it defines the valid keys.

-Overlayfile supports of following element types:
+The `Overlayfile` supports the following element types:
-- Attribute - one or more keys with it's type
+- Attribute: one or more keys and their types
-- Object - list of key-value pairs
+- Object: A list of key-value pairs.
-- Array - list of values
+- Arrays: lists of values

 #### Attributes

-`Attribute` can be defined:
+The `attribute` can be defined as follows:

-As single key with specific type, for example:
+As a single key with a specific type.
+For example:

 ```
 ADD ATTRIBUTES key=Text
 ```

-As list of keys with their respective types, for example:
+As a list of keys with their respective types.
+For example:

 ```
 ADD ATTRIBUTES key1=Text key2=Text
 ```

-As array of keys, with values clause, for example:
+As an array of keys, with values clause.
+For example:

 ```
 ADD ATTRIBUTES [key1 key2 key3]
    with values Text
 ```

-As an open array with values clause, for example:
+As an open array with values clause.
+For example:

 ```
 ADD ATTRIBUTES [key1 key2 key3 ...]